pietervdvn/AspectedRouting/Examples/Format.md

  - `oneway` is a field in the vehicle file.
 It should be an expression returning `both`, `with` or `against`.
  When calculated, the tag `oneway` is added to the tags for the other aspects to be calculated.
  - `speed`: an expression indicating how fast the vehicle can go there.
 It should take into account legal, practical and social aspects.
 An example expression could be `{"$min", ["$legal_maxspeed", "#defaultspeed"]}`
+- `obstacleaccess` and `obstaclecost` are two (optional) expressions that calculate whether an obstacle can be passed and if so, if there is a penalty for this.
+See detailed explanations below

 - `priorities`: a table of `{'#paramName', expression}` determining the priority (1/cost) of a way, per meter.
 The formula used is `paramName * expression + paramName0 * expression0 + ...` (`speed`, `access` and `oneway` can be used here as tags indicate the earlier defined respective aspects).
 Use a weight == 1 to get the shortest route or `$speed` to get the fastest route

 # Calculating oneway and forward/backward speeds